yeuchi/TestGoogleDriveApp/README.md

 https://developers.google.com/drive/android/auth#connecting_and_authorizing_with_the_google_apis_java_client

-Attempt to understand tutorial below.

-https://developers.google.com/drive/android/java-client#set_mime_types_in_the_app_manifest
+A 3rd 'new' method attempt below. https://developers.google.com/drive/android/java-client#set_mime_types_in_the_app_manifest

 Please ping me if you want my app_id to test with.